nexssp/cli/README.md

 cd myproject
-nexss start # or nexss s      - run the project nexss s --server # if you have specified server, this will start the server nexss s -q # this will remove all debug information nexss project # or nexss p    - display info about project nexss pp # or nexss projects  - displays all attached projects in the system
+nexss start # or nexss s      - run the project nexss s --server # if you have specified server, this will start the server nexss s --verbose # this will display all extra information during run nexss project # or nexss p    - display info about project
 # Nexss Packages Examples
 nexss pkg list --json # list of available packages nexss id --fields=cuid